pshihn/shihn.ca/about.md

 layout: about-layout.njk
 ---

 👋🏽 I'm Preet - A Canadian 🇨🇦 engineer, living in San Francisco.
 I write code for a living and for fun.
+I am on [Twitter](https://twitter.com/preetster), say Hi.

 ## Current technical interests
 🌐 The Open Web<br>